Make your assessments count

 MERiT is free to AQA centres and will be available for GCSE English, Geography, History, Languages, Maths and Science.
-Use MERiT to respond effectively to gaps in learning as a result of lockdown.
+Use MERiT to respond effectively to learning gaps.

 - Identify your students’ strengths and weaknesses

-- Compare your class and students’ performance with the population for benchmarking
+- Compare your students’ performance with the population for benchmarking

-- Share reports with optional RAG coding with students and parents and carers
+- Share reports with students, parents and carers

 How does it work?